Daph1986/postfly_jouw_online_drukkerij/readme/skeleton/README.md

 The following main colors have been used:<br>
 <img src="../skeleton//red.png" alt="Red" width="25%" height="25%"><img src="../skeleton//dark_grey.png" alt="Dark Grey"  width="25%" height="25%"><img src="../skeleton//off_white.png" alt="Off White"  width="25%" height="25%"><br>
 These colors have been chosen because they are part of the corporate identity.
+These colors suit the company, so it was decided to continue to use this, but to abandon the other colors of the current site.
 <div align="right"><a href="#top">🔝</a></div>